keithrbennett/rexe/README.md

 ...
 ```

-Note that a single quote was used here; if a double quote were used, the `$RC` would have been interpreted
+Note that a single quote was used for the Ruby code here;
+if a double quote were used, the `$RC` would have been interpreted
 and removed by the shell.